Damian McKenzie

-Damian Sinclair McKenzie (born 20 April 1995) is a New Zealand rugby union player who plays as a First five-eighth or Fullback for the All Blacks, as well as the Chiefs in Super Rugby and Waikato in the Bunnings NPC.
+Damian Sinclair McKenzie (born 20 April 1995) is a New Zealand rugby union player who plays as a first five-eighth or fullback for the All Blacks, as well as the Chiefs in Super Rugby and Waikato in the Bunnings NPC.

 Early life

-McKenzie was born in 1995 in Invercargill.
-He received his secondary education at Christ's College in Christchurch.
+McKenzie was born in 1995 in Invercargill, and attended Edendale primary school In Southland before moving to Canterbury where he received his secondary education at Christ's College in Christchurch.

 Rugby career

 Since the beginning of the 2015 season, McKenzie has been contracted to the franchise who compete in the Super Rugby competition.
 He has become a regular starter and is often in charge of goal kicking.
 He is their all time leading points scorer and is 4th in all time Super Rugby points scored.
-He has made over 125 caps for the Chiefs as of 2025.
+He has made 150 caps for the Chiefs as of June 2026.

 McKenzie has received attention for his trademark smile before attempting a kick at goal.

 In 2016, McKenzie played every game in the Chiefs' starting line-up at fullback.
 He finished the 2016 Super Rugby season as the Chiefs top try-scorer and the overall second highest try-scorer with 10 tries, behind Waratahs outside-back Israel Folau.
 He also finished the season as the second highest point-scorer with 199 points (10 tries, 43 conversion goals and 21 penalty goals); behind Hurricanes First Five Eighth Beauden Barrett.

 McKenzie ranked top of the charts for carries, metres and defenders beaten in the 2017 Super Rugby season, while also ranked in the top three for clean breaks and points scored.
 In 2018, Damian McKenzie was the SANZAAR Player of the Season for the third year running.

 On 15 April 2019, McKenzie was diagnosed with a torn ACL suffered against the Blues at FMG Stadium Waikato in the Super Rugby competition.
 Due to the injury, McKenzie was not able to participate in the 2019 Rugby World Cup in Japan.

 On 8 February 2020, Mckenzie was named at fullback for the Chiefs in their 25-15 victory over the Crusaders after recovering from his ACL injury.

 In 2020, Mckenzie was chosen for the North Island to play in the North vs South rugby union match at Sky Stadium.
 Mckenzie kicked 100% off the boot, scoring 15 points, while also scoring a try and setting up another couple.